Seeking the Kingdom of God: From Religion to Relationship

 In Anxiety

 Scripture tells us, "Jesus came to Galilee, preaching the gospel of the Kingdom of God, and saying, 'The time is fulfilled, and the kingdom of God is at hand.
-REPENT, and believe in the gospel'" (Mark 1:14–15, emphasis added).
+Repent, and believe in the gospel'" (Mark 1:14–15).

-As we explored the Gospel of the Kingdom in Part 1, we discovered that the Greek word μετανοέω (metanoeō) translated as "repent" doesn't mean groveling in guilt.
-True repentance is about "realignment," not shame.
+As we explored in Part 1, "The Gospel of the Kingdom," we discovered that the Greek word μετανοέω (metanoeō) is translated as "repent" but doesn't mean groveling in guilt.
+True repentance is about realignment, not shame.
 Once you realize your thoughts or actions are out of line with the Kingdom, simply agree with God, turn back to His way, and thank Him for His grace and forgiveness.
 Doing this will keep your heart open to His leading.

 In Relationships